To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 In November 2024, Air Force Col. Timothy Helfrich, senior materiel leader for the advanced aircraft division of Air Force Materiel Command, stated that the USAF had finished a "critical design review for both Anduril and General Atomics", with both companies "on track", if not ahead" of a timeline that allows the force to "get operational capability by the end of the decade."

-Broadly, as of late 2024, the prototyping phase is expected to see CCA flights in 2025, with drones becoming operational towards the end of the decade.
+Broadly, as of late 2024, the prototyping phase was expected to see CCA flights in 2025, with drones becoming operational towards the end of the decade.
+As reported by Shephard, the USAF announced in May 2025 that it had officially begun ground testing the YFQ-42A and YFQ-44A prototypes, with companies confirming to Shephard that prototypes were expected to fly in 2025.

 Autonomy Contracts